UN World Day for Safety and Health at Work

 At Carmody Moran Solicitors we have had experience, of acting for people who sustained injury by way of chemical exposure in particular burns caused by hazardous chemical coming into contact with skin and, eye injuries from splashes.

-If you require any further information in relation to this please do not hesitate to contact one of our solicitors.
+If you require any further information in relation to this please do not hesitate to contact one of our personal injury solicitors here.

 Health and Safety Authority: BeSMART.ie reaches 20,000.00 users